kaleidawave/kaleidawave.github.io/src/about.md

 title: About me
 ---

-Hey 👋 I am Ben, currently 22, living in the UK and a mathematics major!

-I am interested in language design, type theory, *zero cost abstractions* and the web.
-Also skateboarding, hiking, graphics and video editing!
+Hey 👋 I am Ben and am currently 22!
+I am interested in language design, type theory and the compilers.
+I built this site to showcase and do a deeper dive on some of my projects.

-You can support the writing of these posts:
+You can support the writing of these posts and other projects:

 <iframe src="https://github.com/sponsors/kaleidawave/button" title="Sponsor kaleidawave" height="32" width="114" style="border: 0; border-radius: 6px;"></iframe>